howech/gestalt/README.md

 Tells what format the file is in.
 Current options are 'json', 'yaml' and 'ini'.
 By default, the format will be 'auto', which will try to guess the format of the file based on its file extension.
+If you specify 'raw' as a format, the contents of the file will be added as a string to the 'contents' name of the configuration object.

  - parser